 Aimee said: “Before Career Ready I wasn’t a very confident person and I had little experience working in a real job environment.
 Completing my internship at Cresent was a fantastic experience.
 During the four weeks I was given the chance to work in each department in the company, which gave me a great overview of what each team does and how they work together to keep the company operating.

 “I am now completing a four year Mechanical Engineering Apprenticeship with the National Grid, based in both Nottinghamshire and St Fergus Gas Terminal.
 An apprenticeship is great because it allows you to gain a technical qualification along with real experience, with a job guaranteed at the end of it.
 In the future I hope to take on managerial roles in the Gas industry within National Grid.”

-Deborah Yeats, Cresent Training Director, was effusive in her praise of Aimee’s contribution to Cresent during her internship.
-She said: “Aimee’s positive, action-orientated attitude has helped her gain a huge amount through the Career Ready programme.
+Rory Fraser, Production manager, was effusive in his praise of Aimee’s contribution to Cresent during her internship.
+He said: “Aimee’s positive, action-orientated attitude has helped her gain a huge amount through the Career Ready programme.
 During her internship she surprised not only me, but also my colleagues, as within a week she was successfully helping customers with their questions.
 Aimee is a star of the future and I am delighted to have been involved in part of her Career Ready journey.”